Train Decision Trees Using Classification Learner App

 You can use this information to help you choose the best model for your goal.
 If false positives in this class are very important to your classification problem, then choose the best model at predicting this class.
 If false positives in this class are not very important, and models with fewer predictors do better in other classes, then choose a model to tradeoff some overall accuracy to exclude some predictors and make future data collection easier.

-Compare the confusion matrix for each model in the History list.
+Compare the confusion matrix for each model in the Models pane.
 Check the Feature Selection dialog box to see which predictors are included in each model.

 To investigate features to include or exclude, use the scatter plot and the parallel coordinates plot.
-On the Classification Learner tab, in the Plots section, click Parallel Coordinates Plot.
+On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Parallel Coordinates in the Validation Results group.
 You can see that petal length and petal width are the features that separate the classes best.

-To learn about model settings, choose a model in the History list and view the advanced settings.
-The options in the Model Type gallery are preset starting points, and you can change further settings.
+To learn about model settings, choose a model in the Models pane and view the advanced settings.
+The nonoptimizable model options in the Model Type gallery are preset starting points, and you can change further settings.
 On the Classification Learner tab, in the Model Type section, click Advanced.
-Compare the simple and medium tree models in the history, and observe the differences in the Advanced Tree Options dialog box.
+Compare the simple and medium tree models in the Models pane, and observe the differences in the Advanced Tree Options dialog box.
 The Maximum Number of Splits setting controls tree depth.

-To try to improve the coarse tree model further, try changing the Maximum Number of Splits setting, then train a new model by clicking Train.
+To try to improve the coarse tree model further, change the Maximum Number of Splits setting and click OK.
+Then, train a new model by clicking Train.

-View the settings for the selected trained model in the Current model pane, or in the Advanced dialog box.
+View the settings for the selected trained model in the Current Model Summary pane, or in the Advanced Tree Options dialog box.

 Look in the command window to see information about the results.